-If you would like to find out more about how to get involved or have reservations about taking part that you would like to discuss, please feel free to put your questions to us, by e-mail or on 0191 208 6648.
-Information on how to get here can be found in our 'About' section.
+If you would like to find out more about how to get involved or have reservations about taking part that you would like to discuss, please feel free to put your questions to us, by e-mail or on 0191 208 8320.

-If, on the other hand, you are ready to become an important part of what we do, you can register to volunteer online now.
+If, on the other hand, you are ready to become an important part of what we do, complete our online IoN Volunteer Registration Form.

 What happens next?

 Following the submission of your registration form, you will firstly receive confirmation when your details are added to our secure database.
-When a suitable experiment arises you will be contacted by telephone or e-mail to ascertain your interest.
+When a suitable experiment arises you will be contacted by telephone or email to ascertain your interest.
 There is never any obligation to participate and you may opt to accept or decline.
-It is important that you feel comfortable with what you are committing to and in fact there is no reason why you shouldn’t.

 If you require any assistance or information throughout your involvement with us, please do get in touch using the email address or phone number shown below: